ophwug/docs/README.md

 * Mr. One: https://oneclone.net/product/kidney-beans-organic/
 * Konik.ai: https://konik.ai/shop/a1-amoled-screen/
 * Find/use any panel that is for the "Huawei Mate 10 Pro".
 Quality will vary.
-  * You can fill in the unused camera cutout with nail polish.
+  * You can fill in the unused camera cutout with nail polish 💅.

 ### The Fan Death Case